kftwotwo/tic-tac-toe/README.md

 * create board object.
 * onClick check if empty.
   * if empty mark it.
-  * check winning status
+  * check winning status.
-  * if not go to player 2
+  * if not go to player 2.
   * if ture game score update
   * update turns
   * show game results